AyrA/CommandoCheatTool/docs/Levels.md

 ### Secrets

-You can walk below the platform of the 3rd officer into the grey wall.
+You can walk below the platform of the 3rd officer into the grey wall on the right.

 ## Level 20: Rocket Launch Facility